Michael’s focus is on scientific computing and HPC modeling for:

 - endpoint computing and edge computing: reduce data at the sensor

 - scalable OS-agnostic HPC algorithms

 - precision radar and passive indoor radar / optical remote sensing

 - broadband wireless systems including: broadcast, public safety, two-way voice/data radio, UAS, satellite

-Michael is a core developer for the Meson build system.
+Michael is a core maintainer for the Meson build system.
 The Meson build system design philosophy centers around an object-oriented non-Turing complete DSL.
 Meson is a modern, fast, complete alternative to CMake and other build systems.
 Meson can be used to bootstrap embedded systems and seamlessly build large software stacks for HPC where only a compiler is available.

 Michael code contributions to widely used projects include: